{{ summaryTitle }}

 Can I make worksheets above 20?

 Yes.
 Start number and End number accept whole numbers from 0 through 100.
-For values above 20, ten-frame and dot cues fall back to tens and ones so the sheet stays readable.
+Ten-frame and dot cues fall back to tens and ones above 20 so the row stays readable.

-Why did some numbers disappear from my sheet?
+Why are some numbers missing from my sheet?

-Numbers on sheet caps how many values are selected from the source range.
-If the range contains more values than the cap, Review worksheet setup reports how many numbers were held back.
+Numbers on sheet caps how many values are selected from the range.
+If the range contains more values than the cap, Review worksheet setup reports how many were held back.

 What is the difference between tracing style and practice layout?